 Pel’s anomalure, which can measure just shy of a metre from nose to tail tip and weigh up to 1.8kg, in Ankasa.
 (Photo: courtesy of Lucas Lombardo)

-Anomalures are strictly nocturnal African flying squirrels which inhabit tropical forests of Central and West Africa.
+Anomalures are strictly nocturnal African flying squirrels (also known as 'Scaly-tailed squirrels) which inhabit tropical forests of Central and West Africa.
 Largest of these is the striking black- and- white Pel's anomalure, which can be seen during night walks in Kakum and Ankasa.
-Experienced guides know which tree cavities they shelter in by day, so can take you to the target location at dusk, where you wait quietly for the animals to emerge just after nightfall.
-Seeing one of them launch into the air and glide from tree to tree in the Ghanaian forest setting is a magical mammal watching experience!.
+(Thanks to skilled guiding, I managed sightings of this species in both these sites).
+Some of the most accomplished guides know which tree cavities the anomalures shelter in by day, so can take you to the target location at dusk, where you wait quietly for the animals to emerge just after nightfall.
+Seeing a Pel's anomalure launch into the air and glide from tree to tree in the Ghanaian forest setting is a magical mammal watching experience!.

 Hammer-headed bat